GCuser99/tbFileSysTools/README.md

 ## Two ways in

-The library has one implementation and two pathways in.
+The library has one implementation and two pathways to it.

 ### FileSystemTools — the standard module